 - If you have an unvented, fuel-burning space heater, place it on a level, hard and nonflammable surface – not on rugs or carpets or near bedding or drapes.
 Cross-ventilate by opening a window an inch on each side of the room; it’s better to let some cold air in than to run the risk of carbon monoxide poisoning.
 Also, never leave a space heater unattended or within the reach of children or pets – and turn it off when you leave the room or go to bed.

 - If temperatures fall to near freezing in your home, open all faucets slightly so they drip.
 This minimal water flow will help prevent pipes from freezing.

 - Close off as many rooms as possible, unless you are using an unvented, fuel-burning space heater.
 Then you should keep the doors open to the rest of the house, to prevent pollutant and carbon monoxide buildup.

-- Do not use your stove, oven, cooktop, outdoor grill, camping stove or any other fuel-, charcoal- or wood-burning cooking equipment to try to produce useable heat inside your home.
+- Do not use your stove, oven, cooktop, outdoor grill, camping stove or any other fuel-, charcoal- or wood-burning cooking equipment to try to produce usable heat inside your home.
 The carbon monoxide these devices produce could be fatal within in a mater of minutes.